 After much deliberation, I bit the bullet.
 I decided to finally commit and self host my blog.
 It was something I’d been thinking about for awhile, but never took enough time to figure out how to do.
-I had a hard time articulating exactly why I wanted to self host my blog, which was part of my hesitation.
+I had a hard time articulating exactly why I wanted to switch to a self hosted blog, which was part of my hesitation.
 While I’m still figuring out all the bits and pieces, here is a bit about why I finally decided to self host and how I got started.
-I’m breaking this into two parts since I have a lot to say and don’t want this post to be pages and pages long Here’s part one.
+I’m breaking this into two parts since I have a lot to say and don’t want this post to be pages and pages long 🙂 Here’s part one.
 NOTE: I work exclusively through WordPress, and so can only speak to how to make these changes on that platform.
 If you use Blogger, Tumblr, etc., some of this may be helpful but you will probably have to do some more digging before getting started.

 The number one question I had as I alluded to earlier was why I should self host – why pay for another company to host my blog when I was completely happy on free wordpress*.
 Well, here the top 3 reasons I decided to self host:

 - I wanted to have complete control over the look and feel of my blog.
 Using free wordpress, I wasn’t able to track my stats using google analytics.
 I also wanted to be able to have sponsored posts or run ads if I so chose (you can’t do that on free wordpress).
 I’m not sure I will do these things, but I wanted the options.

 - Unlimited plugins and themes.
 WordPress.org (NOT to be confused with wordpress.com – which is used for blogs that are NOT self hosted) has hundreds of thousands of plugins (plugins are neat things you can add to your blog — like the commentluv button you/’ll see at the end of this post) to choose from.
 I’m a bit overwhelmed by all of them and still figuring out which ones I want to utilize on my blog.